patrickbr/ferryleaks/README.md

 to very simple layouting algorithms.
-To compile you own version of WebFerry the GWT-SDK is needed which can be downloaded at http://code.google.com/intl/de-DE/webtoolkit/download.html You need at least GWT SDK 2.3.
+To compile you own version of WebFerry the GWT-SDK is needed which can be downloaded at http://code.google.com/intl/de-DE/webtoolkit/download.html

+You need at least GWT SDK 2.3.
+Newer versions of GWT SDK _MAY_ work, however, 2.3 was the last version FerryLeaks has been tested with.

 ## 2. Compilation ##